-Red Sox’s J.D.
-Martinez Has Given ‘No Indication’ About Opt-Out Clause
+NESN

 The Boston Red Sox have a lot of question marks heading into the 2020 season, including the future of J.D.
 Martinez.

-Martinez has the option to opt out of his five-year deal five days after the conclusion of the World Series.
+Martinez has the option to opt-out of his five-year deal five days after the conclusion of the World Series.
 The slugger admitted he “kind of likes” moving from team to team, as he’s done so five times in four years.

 The 32-year-old said he needs to sit down with his agent, Scott Boras, to discuss all possibilities about his future.
 And it appears Martinez has given “no” indication to what he wants to do just yet.